-Research and Analysis by Nadia S. Karamcheva
+Research & Analysis by Nadia S. Karamcheva

 How Do Trends in Women's Labor Force Activity and Marriage Patterns Affect Social Security Replacement Rates?